Aerovel Corporation: Product

 The Aerovel Flexrotor unmanned aerial system (UAS) is designed for maritime and land-based operations, day and night, and combines endurance and expeditionary capabilities.
 It needs a 20' by 20' area for launch and recovery.
 Flexrotor takes off and lands vertically (VTOL) and then transitions into horizontal wing-borne flight.
 It flies completely automatically after takeoff, with no pilot intervention needed.
 Flexrotor quickly assembles for flight, can be rapidly re-stowed in its compact case for storage and transported on a small flatbed truck.

+Features

 Aerovel Flexrotor has a flight endurance of more than 32 hours, which is a record-setting Group 2 UAS flight endurance, and a 100-kilometer communications range.
 It is an all-weather aircraft that has operated in harsh conditions including off of various vessels in the Arctic and tropics.

 A fixed-wing aircraft, Aerovel Flexrotor requires no runway or launch and retrieval equipment.
 It is designed for observation, monitoring, intelligence gathering, communications relay, surveillance, reconnaissance, security and scientific data collection.
 It can be used for a diverse range of commercial, civil and military applications at sea and on land.
 Airbus Helicopters acquired this product with their acquisition of Aerovel in January 2024.